 - Ask if a team member has anything to add

-- Check-in with team members to make sure they are not overwhelmed with their work
+- Check-in with employees to make sure they are not overwhelmed with their work

-- And if they are, call upon other team members to help them out
+- And if they are, call upon other employees to help them out

-Sometimes, meetings can get heated.
+Sometimes, these types of calls can get heated.
 But they should never become disrespectful.

 The added virtual element makes this all the more important.
-People are more likely to be rude online than in person.
+People are more likely to be rude online than in real life.

 Establish some ground rules to ensure that teams remain cordial and productive.
 Remind participants to be aware of their body language and tone.